No Words? No Problem!: AAC Solutions in Early Intervention

 Detailed Course Information:

-This course is offered for .2 ASHA CEUs Introductory level, Professional area.
+- This course is offered for .2 ASHA CEUs Introductory level, Professional area.
 Participants will receive a certificate of completion.
+No partial hours will be awarded.

 - Attendance for the entire course (attendance will be tracked automatically),